wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 <a target="_blank" href="https://www.youtube.com/watch?v=KxwjnuhNVIY&list=RDCMUCFtEEv80fQVKkD4h1PF-Xqw&index=33">"Cortana"</a> was the brand-name for Microsoft's AI.
 Cortana is the name of the fictional artificially intelligent character in the Halo video game series.
 Cortana was going to be Microsoft's answer to Alexa, Siri, Hey Google, and other AI-powered personal assistants which respond to voice commands controlling skills that turn lights on and off, etc. However, since 2019, Cortana is considered a "skill" (app) that Amazon's Alexa and Google Assistant can call, working across multiple platforms.

-For <a href="#Search">Search, the <strong>Bing</strong></a> "Bing" brand, before OpenAI was separated out from  "Cognitive Services" to its own at <a target="_blank" href="https://docs.microsoft.com/en-us/azure/search/">https://docs.microsoft.com/en-us/azure/search</a>, although it's used in "Conversational AI" using an "agent" (Azure Bot Service) to participate in (natural) conversations.
+For <a href="#Search">Search, the <strong>Bing</strong></a> "Bing" brand, before OpenAI was separated out from  "Cognitive Services" to its own at <a target="_blank" href="https://docs.microsoft.com/en-us/azure/search/">https://docs.microsoft.com/en-us/azure/search</a>, although it's used in "Conversational AI" using an "agent" (<a href="#BotService">Azure Bot Service</a>) to participate in (natural) conversations.
 BTW: <a target="_blank" href="https://www.theverge.com/2019/7/25/20727129/microsoft-cortana-features-strategy-report">in 2019</a> Cortana decoupled from Windows 10 search.

 Since October 31st, 2020, <a target="_blank" href="https://blogs.bing.com/search-quality-insights/october-2020/Bing-Search-APIS-are-Transitioning">Bing Search APIs</a> transitioned from Azure Cognitive Services Platform to <a target="_blank" href="https://aka.ms/bingapigetstarteddoc">Azure Marketplace</a>.
 The Bing Search v7 API subscription covers several Bing Search services (Bing Image Search, Bing News Search, Bing Video Search, Bing Visual Search, and Bing Web Search),